smithwithatypo/cs3398_project/CONTRIBUTING.md

     git push -u origin your-feature-name
     ```

-4. Create a pull request against the main repository
+4. Create a pull request going into the development branch

 ## Code Style and Guidelines